jncraton/computational-thinking-cpsc2020/lectures/22-list-operations.md

 ------

 - The `append` method can be used to add an item to the end of a list
-- List items should not be lists themselves
+- If lists are passed to append, a nested list will be created

 Example
 -------